a cardboard cutout of a brain in someone's skull next to a mental health awareness ribbon

 If you are experiencing a mental health or substance use crisis, call for help!

-• Family Service League’s Diagnostic, Assessment, and Stabilization Hub (DASH) Program, 24/7 hotline: For mental health, addiction, and crisis care for children and adults in Suffolk County, call (631) 952–3333
+• Call Family Service League’s Diagnostic, Assessment, and Stabilization Hub (DASH) Program at (631) 952–3333 for 24/7 services for mental health, substance use, and crisis care for children and adults in Suffolk County

 • 988 Suicide and Crisis Lifeline: If you are feeling suicidal, are in need of support or rescue, or are in crisis, call or text 988.
 Help is available 24/7